dmitrijkir/mattermost-plugin-calendar/README.md

 For more details on how to develop a plugin refer to the official [documentation](https://developers.mattermost.com/extend/plugins/).

 Check API documentation [here](/docs/README.md)

-## Current status

-- Basic event usage
-  - ✅ create events
-  - ✅ update events
-  - ✅ remove events
-  - ✅ recurrent events

-- 🚧 Using the Mattermost Theme
-- 🚧 Event notifications for a channel or group

-- 📌 Event popup notification (through ws)
-- 📌 Show user status when trying to add a user to event (free/busy)
-- 📌 Accept/decline an invitation to an event
-- 📌 CalDAV synchronization events

-___
-- ✅ - **Alpha**
-- 🚧 - **Developing**
-- 📌 - **Planned**

 ## License